ajoberstar/graclj/notes-for-gradle.md

 - How do you plan to compose variants on binaries (or in general)?
     - Best example is binaries that reflect multiple platform variants
     - e.g. Scala will have a Scala platform and a Java platform variant (I see a comment reflecting this in master)
+- Why is EmptClasspath noted as temporary?
+Seems like we need some
+- Is it true that you can't add declare/resolve any dependencies that aren't just other Library components within the same multi-project build?

 ## Clojure